nrlchow/Behavioral-Cloning-Project/README.md

 	Non-trainable params: 0

-Here is a visualition of model architecture
+Here is a visualisation of model architecture

 Nvidia end to end learning CNN Architecture: